Net Control Script

 > Listen for traffic

 “This net is held every Sunday at 1900 hours on the 146.865 MHz. and 443.525 MHz.
 WB2ECR repeaters.
 Both have a positive offset with a tone of 151.4.
 The net may also be held on the W2SO repeater, with a frequency of 147.255 MHz positive offset and a tone of 107.2.
+The 443.975 MHz, positive offset WB2ECR Chestnut Ridge repeater with a tone of 141.3 will be used on the 3rd Sunday of each month.
 If all repeaters are down, the net will be held on 147.420 MHz. simplex.
 This net is sponsored by ARES/RACES of Western New York.
 This is a directed net; all licensed amateurs are invited to check in.
-When checking in, please call WB2ECR, drop the repeater, then give your call-sign (not phonetically unless directed by net control) and state if you have any comments for the net. “
+When checking in, please call WB2ECR, drop the repeater, then give your call-sign (not phonetically unless directed by net control) and state if you have any comments for the net. ”

 “We will now take check-ins from ARES/RACES officials only.
 Please call WB2ECR now.”